Gugulethu-Nyoni/formique/README.md

 ## Styling the Form

-Formique provides a set of CSS classes to facilitate the styling of various form elements.
+Additionally, Formique provides a set of CSS classes to facilitate the styling of various form elements.
 The default class names for different form components are as follows:

 - **Wrapper (div) for Input Elements:** `input-block`
 - **Input Fields:** `form-input`